daviddalpiaz/bsl/ml-overview.md

 ### Supervised Learning

-In supervised learning, we want to "predict" a specific target, outcome, or response variable.
+In supervised learning, we want to "predict" a specific *response variable*.
+(The response variable might also be called the target or outcome variable.)
 In the following examples, this is the `y` variable.
 Supervised learning tasks are called **regression** if the response variable is *numeric*.
 If a supervised learning tasks has a *categorical* response, it is called **classification**.

 #### Regression